rsdoiel/antenna/archives/2025/libraries_2025.01.md

 date: 2025-01-08, from: Association of Research Libraries News

-<p>Last Updated on January 8, 2025, 1:32 pm ET The Machine Actionable Plans (MAP) Pilot project team from the Association of Research Libraries (ARL) and the California Digital Library (CDL)...</p>
+<p>Last Updated on January 9, 2025, 8:57 am ET The Machine Actionable Plans (MAP) Pilot project team from the Association of Research Libraries (ARL) and the California Digital Library (CDL)...</p>
 <p>The post <a href="https://www.arl.org/blog/uc-riverside-machine-actionable-plans-map-team-builds-promising-communication-prototype/">UC Riverside Machine Actionable Plans (MAP) Team Builds Promising Communication Prototype</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>